csells/go_router/README.md

 one that sets up nested navigation.
 It does this by first by creating an instance of `FamilyTabsPage` with the family that matches the `fid` parameter.
 And second, it uses `state.pageKey` to signal to Flutter that this is the same page as before.
-This combination is what causes the router to leave the the page alone, to update the browser's address bar and to let the `TabView` navigate to the new selection.
+This combination is what causes the router to leave the page alone, to update the browser's address bar and to let the `TabView` navigate to the new selection.